Fair Value Measurements and Available for Sale Investments

 Fair Value of Other Financial Instruments

-As of December 31, 2025 and 2024, the interest receivable was $0.3 million and $0.2 million, respectively.
+There was $0.2 million interest receivable as of December 31, 2024.
+There was no significant interest receivable as of December 31, 2023.
 Interest receivable is recorded as a component of prepaid expenses and other current assets on the consolidated balance sheets.

 Available for Sale Investments

 The Company invests its excess cash in U.S. Treasury and agency securities, corporate debt securities, and commercial paper, which are classified as available-for-sale investments.
 These investments are carried at fair value and are included in the tables below.
 The Company evaluates securities with unrealized losses to determine whether such losses, if any, are due to credit-related factors.
 Realized gains and losses are calculated using the specific identification method and recorded in other income, net in the Company's consolidated statements of operations and comprehensive loss.
-The Company has classified these investments as available-for-sale, as the sale of such investments may be required prior to maturity to implement management strategies, and therefore has classified all investment securities as current assets.
+The Company does not intend to sell the investments and it is not more likely than not that the Company will be required to sell the investments before recover of their amortized cost basis.

 Amortized